javaherisaber/commander/README.md

 <img src="screenshot.png" width="700" height="700">

 # Problem Statement
-Have you ever wondered your running too many commands from your terminal, and you're just replacing an input every single time by pressing backspace or moving cursor to position.
+Have you ever wondered you're running too many commands from your `terminal`, and you're just replacing an input every single time by pressing backspace or moving cursor to position.

 `Don't waste your time to move the cursors => just place your inputs in commander and run!`